 We want to bring sustainable fashion to the mainstream.
 That’s why we strive to make our clothes responsibly and sustainably, and to make it highly visible in our collections.
 This means that we’re always looking to make the best choices we can for our customers, so they don’t have to choose between what’s sustainable and what’s not.
 We focus on a variety of sustainable and recycled fibre sources, pioneer new circular fashion products, and ensure that the workers in our supply chain are treated with dignity and respect.
 In 2017, over 40% of the clothing offered in our stores was more sustainable and was certified or verified to credible third-party standards.

-Our commitment to certified organic cotton supports the sector, as does our work buy Better Cotton Initiative (BCI) cotton, sourcing 100% of our down from the Responsible Down Standard (RDS) and our viscose under the Canopy Style Initiative.
-By shifting a significant part of the market, we can create and sustain the change we want to see and make sustainability the new normal.
+Our cornerstone commitment to certified organic cotton supports the sector, as does our work sourcing Better Cotton, buying 100% of our down from the Responsible Down Standard (RDS) and the viscose we source through the CanopyStyle initiative.
+By shifting a significant part of the market, we can begin to make sustainability the new normal.

 of our cotton will be more sustainable by 2020.

-of all our raw materials, such as cotton, viscose and polyester will be sourced from more sustainable sources by 2020.
+of all our raw materials, such as cotton, viscose and polyester will be from more sustainable sources by 2020.

 100% responsibly sourced down

-Protecting natural resources along the way
+Protecting natural resources